Sumi Deguchi: Expansion of Oomoto

-As The Home Ministry cracked down on religions not authorized by the government, the propagation of Kinmei Rei-gakkai was difficult.
-For the purpose of legalizing his religious activity, in September 1906 Onisaburo entered Kyoto Branch of Koten Kokyusho, which was a training institution for the Shinto priest.
+As the Home Ministry cracked down on religions not authorized by the government, the propagation of Kinmei Rei-gakkai was difficult.
+For the purpose of legalizing his religious activity, in September 1906 Onisaburo entered Kyoto Branch of Koten Kokyusho, which was a training institution for Shinto priests.
 After the graduation, he worked at Kenkun Shrine and then at the Osaka office of Ontake-kyō, which is one of the authorized sects of the Shinto religion.

-While Onisaburo was struggling away from Ayabe, Sumi struggled to make a living for her family: her two daughters, Nao, Nao's big brother, and Onisaburo's mother whose house was burned down.
+While Onisaburo was away from Ayabe, Sumi struggled to make a living for her family: her two daughters, Nao, Nao's big brother, and Onisaburo's mother whose house was burned down.
 She sold some vegetables which she grew in a small land and ropes which she made of straw at midnight.
-Furthermore, she sold all the possessions except for some cooking tools and futons to sleep on.
+Furthermore, she sold all their possessions except for some cooking tools and futons to sleep on.
 She made those efforts without letting those around her, including Nao and Onisaburo, notice such stringency.

 In December 1908, Onisaburo returned to Ayabe.
 Under his direct leadership, the movement of Dainihon Shūsai-kai, which was renamed from Kinmei rei-gakkai in August of the same year, became quite active.
 In November 1909, their first shrine was built.

-In May 1910, while Onisaburo was on the missionary journey, a detective came and forcibly took Sumi, who was breastfeeding her third daughter Yaeno, to the police station.
+In May 1910, while Onisaburo was on a journey as a missionary, a detective came and forcibly took Sumi, who was breastfeeding her third daughter Yaeno, to the police station.
 Without being informed of what suspicion she was under, she was persistently questioned about the new followers.
 Instinctively sensing the danger, she gave bland answers and was released later that day.
-It was discovered later that, because of The High Treason Incident which the socialists and anarchists were arrested on suspicion of planning to assassinate Emperor Meiji, the police had turned their suspicions on even a minor local organization like Dainihon Shūsai-kai.
+It was discovered later that, because of the High Treason Incident where socialists and anarchists were arrested on suspicion of planning to assassinate Emperor Meiji, the police had turned their suspicions on even a minor local organization like Dainihon Shūsai-kai.

 In the summer of 1914, to comply with the orders by Ofudesaki, Onisaburo declared to dig a large pond in the site of Taihonkyō, which was renamed from Dainihon Shūsai-kai in July 1913.
-The concern was that there was no prospect of water coming out of the digging area, which was on a hill and full of stones under the ground.
+The concern was that there was no prospect of water coming out of the digging area, which was on a hill and full of stones underground.
 Mocked by the residents of Ayabe, Sumi told her concern to Onisaburo, and was replied that they just should dig as the God told.
-When he knew that the digging was not progressing as he had instructed before leaving for his missionary journey, he became so raged in a divine-possessed state and had Sumi and followers, including women and the aged, dig even at midnight in the falling sleet.
+When he realized that the digging was not progressing as he had instructed before leaving for his missionary journey, he became so raged in a divine-possessed state and had Sumi and followers, including women and the aged, dig even at midnight in the falling sleet.
 Then, the municipal authorities of Ayabe requested Onisaburo to channel the reservoir water through Taihonkyō's site to the town below.
-This made the empty pond filled up with water.
-Sumi was utterly impressed to see that the God's word was true: Borrowing people's hands and mouths, He lets people turn the impossible into the possible.
+This made the empty pond fill up with water.
+Sumi was impressed to see that the God's word was true: "Borrowing people's hands and mouths, He lets people turn the impossible into the possible."